SiliconLabs/wisun-br-linux/README.md

     sudo ip link set dev tun0 mtu 1280

-We suggest to reduce queue size of the interface to avoid huge latencies:
+We suggest reducing the queue size of the interface to avoid huge latencies:

     sudo ip link set dev tun0 txqueuelen 10

-The Wi-SUN interface cannot be configured through SLAAC, so don't pollute your network with unnecessary Router Solicitations:
+The Wi-SUN interface cannot be configured through SLAAC, so do not pollute your network with unnecessary Router Solicitations:

     sudo sysctl net.ipv6.conf.tun0.accept_ra=0

-Wi-SUN need a link-address matching the EUI64 of the node.
-So, we need to ask to Linux to not generate any link-local address by itself.
+Wi-SUN needs a link-address matching the EUI64 of the node.
+Therefore, Linux should not generate any link-local address by itself.

     sudo sysctl net.ipv6.conf.tun0.addr_gen_mode=1

-Then, `wsbrd` is able to automatically setup the IP addresses (Global and Link-Local) of the interface.
-However, to run without root privileges, you have to do it by yourself.
+Then, `wsbrd` can automatically set up the IP addresses (Global and Link-Local) of the interface.
+However, to run without root privileges, you have to do it yourself.

 Disable the `tun_autoconf` parameter in `wsbrd`'s configuration.
-Then add IP addresses by yourself:
+Then add IP
+addresses:

     sudo ip addr add dev tun0 fe80::200:5eef:1000:1/64 sudo ip addr add dev tun0 2001:db8::200:5eef:1000:1/64